aliraad79/Gun/README.md

 ## complexity
-create a new order -> O(n) that n is number of price rows in order side
+create a new order -> O(n) that n is number of price rows in order side cancel a order -> O(nm) that n is number of price rows in order side and m orders in that price

+both can be replace by log(n) using binary search

 ## storage